it985/my-stars/README.md

 *   [aigc-apps/sd-webui-EasyPhoto](https://github.com/aigc-apps/sd-webui-EasyPhoto) - 📷 EasyPhoto | Your Smart AI Photo Generator.

-*   [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
+*   [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
 It enables realtime AI capabilities like  seeing, hearing, and speaking, and is fully compatible with platforms like Dify and Coze.

 *   [CheshireCC/faster-whisper-GUI](https://github.com/CheshireCC/faster-whisper-GUI) - faster\_whisper GUI with PySide6